Culture of Telangana: Oggu Katha

 Oggu Katha or Oggukatha is a traditional folklore singing praising and narrating the stories of Hindu gods Mallana, Beerappa and Yellamma.
 It originated among the Yadav and Kuruma Golla communities, who devoted themselves to the singing of ballads in praise of Lord Shiva's son Sri Mallanna swamy (also called Sri Mallikarjuna swamy).
 Oggus are the traditional priests of the Yadavas and perform the marriage of Mallanna with Bhramaramba.

 The narrator and his chorus i.e. two or more narrators-help in dramatizing the narration as very often, they transform themselves into two characters.
 The dramatization of the narrative is what gives the Oggu Katha its predominant place in the ballad tradition in Telangana, where Oggu Katha is prevalent.
 The singers visit the shrine of Komuravelli Mallanna swamy Temple every year.

 Cinema

 Telugu cinema, also known by its sobriquet as Tollywood, is a part of Indian cinema producing films in the Telugu language, and is centered in the Hyderabad, Telangana neighbourhood of Film Nagar.
 The industry holds the Guinness World Record for the largest film production facility in the world, is one of the best tourist attraction in hyderabad Ramoji Film City.
 The Prasads IMAX located in Hyderabad is one of the largest 3D IMAX screen, and the most attended cinema screen in the world.
-As per the CBFC report of 2012, the industry is placed second in India, in terms of films produced yearly. because of the film "Bahubali" (I and ii) casting Prabhas and Anushka.
+As per the CBFC report of 2012, the industry is placed second in India, in terms of films produced yearly. because of the film Baahubali (I and ii).